skcc321/dumpman/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/3f69b1bb862be2a7e6ce/test_coverage)](https://codeclimate.com/github/skcc321/dumpman/test_coverage)

 # Dumpman
-Dumpman gem is what you need if you have application somewhere and need to dump your DB download it and up that dump localy!
+Dumpman gem is what you need if you have application somewhere and need to dump your DB, download it and restore that dump localy!

 ### use case:
 You have staging OR production server with running rails app on it.